Everything is settled and we have the plans in place to take us forward in a way like never before.

 Non Elite-Punters Lament

-The squeezing of odds/margins by bookmakers due to their own external pressures is driving some professional punters away from Australian horse racing altogether.
+The squeezing of odds/margins by bookmakers due to their own external pressures is driving some Professional Horse Racing Tips punters away from Australian horse racing altogether.

 They rely on overlay odds betting and are finding less and less horses that are offered at their required minimum odds.
 Those horses that still are at their bettable odds are paying 4.0%+ less than before – that’s their margin gone!